Teikyomechacreators/FUTURE-ENGINEERS/README.md

 ## Introduction

 _This part must be filled by participants with the technical clarifications about the code: which modules the code consists of, how they are related to the electromechanical components of the vehicle, and what is the process to build/compile/upload the code to the vehicle’s controllers._
-This machine uses myRIO for the microcomputer.
+This machine uses myRIO as the microcomputer and LabVIEW as the programming software.

 ## How to prepare the repo based on the template